AdeebHaider137/weather-app/README.md

 ## CI/CD Pipeline

 Automated testing and deployment are set up using GitHub Actions.
-Check the "Actions" tab for details.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ---